Hiking with a canine companion is very enjoyable for all concerned - however, it does come with some extra considerations:

 Items to carry: Water bowl (the foldable silicone ones are very handy), poop bags, trowel for burying deeply where possible, some food and of course adequate water.

 It's really important to take enough water for your dog as well as for yourself.
-On many hikes water is available - do your research, but if in doubt carry extra.
+On many hikes, water is available from streams and tarns - do your research, but if in doubt carry extra.

 Recommended: A body harness is more useful than a collar should you need to assist your dog over a tricky section.
 We favour a hands-free system such as a belt or lead attached to the rucksack.